Cash Value Life Insurance

 You are allowed to withdraw a portion of your policy’s cash value without paying any fees or penalties.
 The amount you withdraw, however, will get deducted from the face value of your policy.

-For example, if you have a policy with a death benefit of $200,000, and if you withdraw $20,000 from the cash value portion, your policy’s death benefit gets reduced to $180,000, which is the amount your family will receive if you were to pass away.
+For example, if your policy has a death benefit of $200,000, and if you withdraw $20,000 from the cash value portion, your policy’s death benefit gets reduced to $180,000, which is the amount your family will receive if you were to pass away.

 If a partial withdrawal is not sufficient to cover your financial needs, you can get a loan from your insurance provider using your policy’s cash value as collateral.

-The amount you borrow needs to be paid back in a timely manner with interest.
+The amount you borrow needs to be paid back with interest.
 If you pass away before repaying the loan, the total outstanding amount (the amount you borrowed plus the interest charged by the insurer) will be deducted from your policy’s death benefit.

 You are not required to pay any taxes on the amount you withdraw or the loan you get from the insurer – as long as it does not exceed the amount you have paid into your policy’s cash value account up until that point.
 If it exceeds the amount you have paid into the cash value account, it will be treated as taxable income.

-The rate at which the cash value grows depends on the type of policy you have.
+The rate at which the cash value grows depends on the type of policy.

 Whole Life Policy